Gareth Edwards: Nine Months Experimenting With AI Filmmaking

 The Creator as Context

-That production gave Edwards a working understanding of where AI adds real value, well before most directors who publicly comment on the subject had their first hands on session with the tools.
-The film's production approach, using AI alongside traditional ILM work to achieve a large visual scope on a fraction of a typical blockbuster budget, was widely studied in the industry as a new model for how to make a certain kind of film.
+That production gave Edwards a working understanding of where AI adds real value, well before most directors who publicly comment on the subject had their first session with the tools.
+The film's approach, using AI alongside traditional ILM work to achieve a large visual scope on a fraction of a typical blockbuster budget, was studied in the industry as a potential model for how to make a certain kind of film.

 Why He Is Waiting